Red Dillard Morrison

 Dillard Morrison Sr. (1919–1989) — known as "Red" Dillard — was an American mob boss and enforcer in New York City's Harlem neighborhood.
 Once called the "most dangerous man in the country" by federal law enforcement agents, Morrison's underworld résumé includes running a multimillion-dollar heroin ring, enforcing, pimping, extortion, and engaging in shootouts with rivals like Bumpy Johnson.
 A Robin Hood like figure in the Harlem community, Morrison's exploits with crime, women, and music are legendary.
 Though he would spend decades behind bars over the course of his life, Morrison was never convicted of murder.

 Biography

 Early life

 Born in Alabama in 1919, Morrison gained notoriety early for the use of violence while beating up bigger bullies of friends as a school-child.
 He picked up his nickname when he accidentally turned his hair red while trying to straighten it.
 As a teen in 1937 he migrated to New York by way of South Carolina to live with his mother who had come years before.

-While not particularly impressed by the big city, Morrison was distressed by the odd jobs he had to undertake to help provide for the household.
-He soon acquainted himself with boys who knew ways of hustling extra money in the city.
-As was their habit, leisure hours were spent in a popular Seventh Avenue bar, ogling at the "big shots" of vice, gambling, prostitution, shoplifting, narcotics and the like.
-Dillard rose quickly through the ranks of the neighborhood as he showed his natural leadership skills, charisma, and qualities that might have brought him legitimate fame and fortune, had they been directed into other channels.